-All concrete batching should take place on an area that is to be hard surfaced as part of the development.
-Concrete batching outside such areas may only take place with the necessary approval of the ECO and then all topsoil must be stripped and stockpiled for reuse.
-Concrete mixing areas must have bund walls or a settling pond in order to prevent cement run off.
+- All concrete batching must take place on an area that is to be hard surfaced as part of the development. - Concrete batching outside such areas may only take place with the necessary approval of the ECO and then all topsoil must be stripped and stockpiled for reuse. - Concrete mixing areas must have bund walls or a temporary settling pond in order to prevent cement run off.
 Once the settling ponds dry out, the concrete must be removed and dispatched to a suitable disposal site.

 When using Readymix concrete, care must be taken to prevent spills from the trucks while offloading.
-This form of batching is preferable for large constructions as no on site batching is required and there is a lesser likelihood of accidental spills and run off.
-Trucks may not be washed out on site.
+This form of batching is preferable for large constructions as no on-site batching is required and there is a lesser likelihood of accidental spills and run off.

-Batching at satellite sites must be done on a batching plate i.e. wood or metal sheet, to prevent soil contamination.
-In order to prevent cement run off, both under normal circumstances and in event of rain, batching plates must be used.
+- Trucks may not be washed out on site unless done at the temporary settling ponds. - Batching at satellite sites must be done on a batching plate i.e. wood or metal sheet, to prevent soil contamination. - In order to prevent cement run off, both under normal circumstances and in event of rain, batching plates must be used for all areas that are not hard surfaced.

-8.10 FUEL STORAGE
+8.9 FUEL STORAGE

-The above ground storage of fuel is subject to authorization in terms of the National Environmental Management Act (NEMA as amended), if more than 30m3 is stored on site at any one time.
+The above ground storage of fuel is subject to authorization in terms of the National Environmental Management Act (NEMA as amended), if more than 80m3 is stored on site at any one time.
 It is not expected that the storage of fuel will be necessary for the construction of any dwellings or infrastructure on the properties.